 Tips

-- When milk kefir grains are โfedโ regularly with fresh milk, they will multiply like crazy.
+- When milk kefir grains are “fed” regularly with fresh milk, they will multiply like crazy.
 Soon you will have more than you even know what to do with!
-Pass them along to your naturally-minded family and friends.
+Pass them along to family and friends.

 - The temperature of your kitchen will impact the fermentation time.
-In the winter, when the temperature is cooler, it may need to ferment longer than during the summer.
+It may need to ferment longer in colder temperatures and may ferment quicker in warmer temperatures.

-- It is normal for the whey to start separating from the milk.
-This naturally happens with fermentation.
+- It is normal if your kefir separates.
+The whey separating from the milk naturally happens with fermentation.

 - When you first start using kefir grains, your milk kefir may not turn out as well as you’d like.
 This is because they are adjusting to a new environment.
 Give them a few times to start making really good batches.